 By Louise Sheiner and David Wessel

-The Hutchins’ FIM has been hovering near zero for the past few quarters, suggesting that local, state and federal fiscal policies are neither adding to nor subtracting from the change in gross domestic product lately.
+Smoothing through quarterly ups and downs, the Hutchins’ FIM has been hovering near zero over the past year, suggesting that, on balance, local, state and federal fiscal policies have neither subtracted from nor added to the change in GDP domestic product.

-A few other highlights from the most recent update to the FIM:
+A few highlights from the most recent update to the FIM:

-The FIM illustrates the combined effect of local, state and, particularly, federal fiscal policy from 2008 through 2010—the Great Recession and the ensuing slow recovery—added substantially to GDP growth, in part because of the American Recovery and Reinvestment Act, the fiscal stimulus of the Obama administration.
-The FIM peaked at 3.04 in the second quarter of 2009.
+• The FIM illustrates the combined effect of local, state and, particularly, federal fiscal policy from 2008 through 2010—the Great Recession and the ensuing slow recovery—added substantially to GDP growth, in part because of the American Recovery and Reinvestment Act, the fiscal stimulus of the Obama administration.
+The FIM peaked at 3.04 in the second quarter of 2009, adding more than three percentage points to GDP growth.
 But belt-tightening from 2011 through 2014, government subtracted from overall economic growth.
 The FIM fell below zero for several quarters in a row.